moonbrv/Unicorn-template/README.md

 # Unicorn template Markup

-It is my version of markup of of [this template](http://graphicburger.com/unicorn-psd-template/).
+It is my version of markup of [this template](http://graphicburger.com/unicorn-psd-template/).

 In this project I did use:
 - Gulp